Chris McCandless: Mexico and arrest

 In early 1991, McCandless left the Sierra Nevada and hitchhiked in a circular course south through California, into Arizona, and then north to South Dakota.
 Completely out of cash with no means to support himself, he obtained a job as a grain elevator operator in Carthage, South Dakota.
-He worked at this job for the remainder of 1991, until one day suddenly quitting and leaving his supervisor a postcard which read:

-"Tramping is too easy with all this money.
+He worked at this job for the remainder of 1991, until one day suddenly quitting and leaving his supervisor a postcard, which read:Tramping is too easy with all this money.
 My days were more exciting when I was penniless and had to forage around for my next meal ...
-I've decided that I'm going to live this life for some time to come."

-McCandless then headed to Colorado, where he used money from his job to buy kayak supplies as well as a handgun.
+I've decided that I'm going to live this life for some time to come.McCandless then headed to Colorado, where he used money from his job to buy kayak supplies as well as a handgun.
 He then navigated the Colorado River, without a permit, and was occasionally pursued by wildlife and park rangers who had heard of his exploits from other river travelers, several of whom had been concerned that McCandless had been seen white water rafting in dangerous areas of the river with no safety equipment.
-In all, reports of McCandless were received at Lake Havasu, Bill Williams River, the Colorado River Reservoir, Cibola National Wildlife Refuge, Imperial National Wildlife Refuge and Yuma Proving Ground.
+In all, sightings of McCandless were reported at Lake Havasu, Bill Williams River, the Colorado River Reservoir, Cibola National Wildlife Refuge, Imperial National Wildlife Refuge, and Yuma Proving Ground.
 The authorities attempted, but never succeeded, in locating McCandless, who was wanted due to his lack of proper river training as well as kayaking on the river without a valid boating license.